jasonjoh/node-tutorial/README.md

 To summarize the new code in the `mail` function:

 - It uses the `outlook.base.setApiEndpoint` function to set the API endpoint, `https://outlook.office.com/api/v2.0`.
+- It uses the `outlook.base.setAnchorMailbox` function to set the anchor mailbox to the user's SMTP address.
+The library uses this to set the `X-AnchorMailbox` header on API requests, which enables the API endpoint to route API calls to the appropriate backend mailbox server more efficiently.
+This is why we went to the trouble to extract the user's email from the ID token earlier.
 - It uses the `outlook.mail.getMessages` function to get inbox messages, using the `parameters.odataParams` parameter to control the request:
 	- It uses the `$orderby` query parameter with a value of `ReceivedDateTime desc` to get the newest messages first.
 	- It uses the `$select` query parameter to only request the `ReceivedDateTime`, `From`, and `Subject` properties.